 Early Life and Education

-Carlie Irsay-Gordon was born in Dallas, Texas, on September 29, 1980, but moved to Indianapolis at the age of 3.
-She is the eldest daughter of Jim Irsay and Meg Coyle.
-She attended Park Tudor School in Indianapolis and graduated in 1999.
-She earned a bachelor's degree from Skidmore College in 2005, where she studied religious studies and geoscience.
-She was a competitive equestrian rider until the age of 20.
+Carlie Irsay-Gordon was born in Dallas, Texas, on September 29, 1980, and moved to Indianapolis at the age of three.
+She attended Park Tudor School, graduating in 1999.
+She earned a bachelor's degree in religious studies and geoscience from Skidmore College in 2005.
+She also began coursework towards a PhD in clinical psychology through Argosy University but did not complete her boards.

 Rise to Success

-Carlie Irsay-Gordon's career with the Indianapolis Colts began in the ticket office and subsequently marketing and sales.
-She represented the team at ownership meetings beginning in 2004.
-She was made a team vice-president in 2008.
-In March 2012, Carlie and her sisters, Casey and Kalen, were announced as co-owners of the Colts.
-After her father's death in May 2025, Carlie Irsay-Gordon assumed the titles of owner and CEO of the team.
+Carlie began her career with the Indianapolis Colts in the ticket office, later moving to marketing and sales strategies.
+She has represented the team at ownership meetings since 2004.
+In 2008, she became a team vice-president.
+In March 2012, she was announced as co-owner, with her sisters, Casey Foyt and Kalen Jackson.
+In May 2025, following her father's death, Carlie assumed the roles of owner and CEO of the Colts.

 Key Business Strategies